 The bar on the use of Thai nominee shareholder lies in the foreigner definition in section 4 of the Foreign Business Act, foreigner means:

-New regulations, the land office guidelines and business registration rules, continue on this principle and require in certain situations the Thai shareholders in a partly foreign owned company to show the source of their funding.
+New regulations, the land office guidelines and business registration rules, continue on this principle and require in certain situations from the Thai shareholders in a partly foreign owned company evidence which shows the source of their funding.
 According to new rules the Thai shareholders in a company with foreign participation (company promoters) will be requested to submit evidence of financing used to hold shares, including bank statements and other documents.

 The business registration rules do not determine the status of the Thai shareholders (nominee or not) and there is no guarantee that the Thai company would be immune from investigation at a later date, it must prevent the use of Thai nationals as nominees.
 If Thai nominee shareholders are used (section 36 and 37 Foreign Business Act) will be determined by a criminal investigation, declarations of the suspects involved, evidence submitted and finally by judgment of a court.

 Most of the accounting and law offices in the tourist areas like Samui, Pattaya and Phuket aiming their services at foreigners circumvent the new regulations and are now setting up companies as a 100% Thai owned or without foreign management and transfer the shares and company control to the foreigner after the formation and registration of the company.
 In practice this prevents only a first investigation when registering the company (anti-nominee regulations are circumvented).
-It does not protect the foreigner from any future checks and investigations, and if there is a breach with the Foreign Business Act or the company is set up as a 'land holding company' the foreigner is liable for severe penalties, criminal prosecution and removal of the company from the Registrar of Companies.
+It does not protect the foreigner from any future checks and investigations, and if there is a breach with the Foreign Business Act or the company is set up as a company with nominee shareholders or as a 'land holding company' the foreigner is liable for severe penalties, criminal prosecution and removal of the company from the Registrar of Companies.
+Simply because of the nominee shareholding structure the company is in fact foreign owned and not considered a Thai company.

 Separate regulations applied by the Land Department control registration of land (real estate) on the name of a partly foreign owned Thai company - read more...